LalitMohan44/React_Learnings/README.md

-# Getting Started with Create React App
+# Getting Started with Youtube Clone App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features
+1. Login and Logout with Google account
+2. Home page which shows popular videos
+3. Ability to Save vidoes and view in your library.

 ## Available Scripts